jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

  FC_KEYCOLOR(M(MACRO_FCDOWN), cyan)
 FC_END_COLOR_LIST

+// An example showing how to make a simple configuration with no theme and a default color of pink.
+// This is used in funColor7
+FC_START_COLOR_LIST(simpleColors)
+ // Make homing keys yellow
+ FC_GROUPKEY(Key_A)
+ FC_GROUPKEY(Key_F)
+ FC_GROUPKEY(Key_J)
+ FC_KEYCOLOR(Key_Semicolon, yellow)
+// If you want to specify a default color and you are not using a theme,
+// use FC_END_COLOR_LIST_DEFAULT and specify the default color for all keys not specified above.
+FC_END_COLOR_LIST_DEFAULT(pink)

 // Create a FunctionalColors instance using this new customColors colorList, with full brightness. kaleidoscope::LEDFunctionalColor::FCPlugin funColorCustom(FC_COLOR_LIST(customColors), 255);

+// This instance will not have a theme applied and will be pink except for the homing keys kaleidoscope::LEDFunctionalColor::FCPlugin funColorSimple(FC_COLOR_LIST(simpleColors), 255, false);
 ```

 Now you can add &funColorCustom to the Kaleidoscope.use() list to make it show up on your keyboard.